groiq/012-spring-playground/012-02-tic-tac-toe/notes.md

 Okay, I've done a static link with static text.
 Next try a static link with dynamic text.

+I'll work with the values 0,1 and 2.
+Rework the temp array filler so that it uses those values.

+Now, display not the value of the field, but a sign dependent of the value of the field.

+check conditionals in the thymeleaf tutorial

 ------------------------------ Now Marker -------------------------------

+add a link only if the value is 0

 check out loops

-try a loop to an url made from the indices
+try a link to an url made from the indices